Quick Solutions to Solve SPICE Convergence Issues.

 Click Start simulation :

-Description: red for high, blue represents low, gray represents uncertainty level (floating).
-Running in the Debug menu, you can view the AVR related resources.
+Description: The red color of the LCD terminal indicates a high voltage level, while blue represents a low voltage level., gray represents uncertainty level (floating).
+By running the Debug menu, you can view AVR-related resources.

 Proteus_page35_image2